openedx/credentials/docs/credentials_admin.rst

 ~~~~~~~~~~~~~~~~~~~~

 To add or update a user credit pathway, use the ``UserCreditPathway`` model.
 This model is used to track which
-users have sent which records to which credit pathways.
+users have sent which records to which credit pathways for which program.

 The following image shows a configured ``UserCreditPathway`` model in the Django administration panel.